TiagoMAB/DS-19-20/README.md

 * To start the client eye (assuming that you are in the current directory):

 ```
-./eye/target/appassembler/bin/eye #address #port #camera_name #camera_latitude #camera_longitude
+./eye/target/appassembler/bin/eye #address #port #camera_name #camera_latitude #camera_longitude #instance
 ```

-Where #address is the address of the server (the predefined value for this server is: localhost)
+Where #address is the address of the registry (the predefined value for this registry is: localhost)

-Where #port is the port of the server (the predefined value for this server is: 8080)
+Where #port is the port of the registry (the predefined value for this registry is: 2181)

 Where #camera_name is the name of the camera reporting (example: Tagus)